Crazy Kathy Griffin Is Getting Sued by Her Neighbor for Invasion of Privacy

-According to The Blast, Kathy’s neighbor, KB Homes CEO Jeffrey Mezger, filed an invasion of privacy lawsuit against Kathy Griffin and her live-in boyfriend.
-There has been an ongoing battle with the neighbors.
+According to The Blast, Kathy’s neighbor, KB Homes CEO Jeffrey Mezger, filed an invasion of privacy lawsuit against Kathy Griffin and her live-in boyfriend for videotaping everything that goes on in his backyard.

 Kathy Griffin’s neighbors said the comedian’s constant complaints over noise have gone way overboard.